carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 - `pwd`
 - `cd`
 - `ls`

+Let's move around our directories in the Terminal to get comfortable.

 Print your working directory and make sure you are in the directory `twarc-run`.
 If you are not in the proper directory, please change directories to move inside `twarc-run`.
 Moving